 This quarterly magazine is directed at newcomers to the Netherlands as well as expats who have been living in the country for some time.
 It provides articles and interviews covering various topics of Dutch culture, plus legal and financial issues, international education, housing and health care, all seen from an expat perspective.

 American Book Center

 The American Book Center stocks English-language fiction and non-fiction, magazines and merchandise and specialises in (niche) genres such as fashion, graphic design, music, science fiction and business.
-The shop also organises numerous readings, book signings, workshops and other events in its ABC Treehouse.
+The shop also organises numerous readings, book signings, workshops and other events.

 The Athenaeum focuses on academia, from politics, history and sociology to philosophy, literature and the classics, and as such offers a large selection of English-language books.
 It is frequented by students and intellectuals of all nationalities.
 The Athenaeum Nieuwscentrum next door has Amsterdam’s most lovingly selected magazine and newspaper assortment, offering international magazines on everything from opinion, politics, history, art, lifestyle, music, design, fashion and architecture.

 Originally from the UK, Waterstones is a popular chain of bookstores with a large selection of English books, games, magazines and gifts.

 For a list of all IN Amsterdam partners, including media and events, click here.